spacebiz24/IoT-Basics/P5/README.md

 1. Open the terminal and type `bluetoothctl`.
 1. Optionally, change the name of the Pi by typing `system-alias 'New Name'`.
 1. Turn on Bluetooth on both the Phone and the Pi.
-1. Connect with the phone via Bluetooth.
+1. Pair the Pi with the Phone.
 1. In the terminal, as the phone connects with the Pi, note down the MAC address of the Pi.
-1. Run the Python file and interact with the Pi using Bluetooth.
+1. Run the Python file.
 1. Open the app on the phone and connect with the device that matches the MAC address.

 In case some packages are missing